 How Long is the Ashokan Rail Trail?

 End to end, the Ashokan Rail Trail is 11½ miles (18.5 km) long.
-It is 12 feet wide the whole way.
-It’s also extremely level.
+It’s 12 feet wide the whole way, and is also extremely level.
 (There’s one small rise over a hump on the western side but it’s not anything that will present difficulty.)

 The Ashokan Rail Trail is open from sunrise to sunset year-round.

-The trail itself is not plowed in winter so, after heavy snowfall, you will need snowshoes.
+In winter, the trail itself is not plowed so, after heavy snowfall, you will need snowshoes.

 Are Dogs Allowed on The Ashokan Rail Trail?